pnnl/ConStrain/docs/Workflow_AI_User_Guide.md

     - Invalid or unknown `verification_class` names.
   - Edit and revalidate until the issues list is empty.

+- **API and UI cannot both start on port 8000**
+  - Start API on `127.0.0.1:8000` and UI on `127.0.0.1:8080`.
+  - Set `CONSTRAIN_API_BASE_URL` and `CONSTRAIN_PUBLIC_API_BASE_URL` before launching the UI.

-With this setup, you can iteratively design, validate, and execute ConStrain workflows using the AI agent, leveraging both the existing verification library and your own datasets.+
+With this setup, you can iteratively design, validate, and execute ConStrain workflows using the AI agent, leveraging both the existing verification library and your own datasets.